fitforecommerce/fitforecommerce.github.io/about.md

 <hr>

-This site was created using the [clean blog theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll)
+This site was created using the [clean blog theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) by BlackrockDigital